stefp/YOLOv5-whorlDetector/README.md

 The full methodology is described in:

-Puliti, S., McLean, J.P., Cattaneo, N., Fischer, C., Astrup, R. 2021 Tree height-growth trajectory estimation using uni-temporal UAV laser scanning data and deep learning. _Forestry_ volume .... pp ....
+Puliti, S., McLean, J.P., Cattaneo, N., Fischer, C., Astrup, R. 2022.
+Tree height-growth trajectory estimation using uni-temporal UAV laser scanning data and deep learning. _Forestry_ volume .... pp ....
 DOI: .....

 ![schematic_overview_methods_gituhb](https://user-images.githubusercontent.com/5663984/164417744-bb5badfd-d8e8-41dc-9431-df448951e234.png)

 # Usage
-In this repo you will be able to process a single tree according to the developed methodology in R.
+In this repo you will be able to process a single tree according to the methodology developed by Puliti et al. 2022.
+The code is mainly based on R but calls python

 ## 1- First clone the repository
 git clone ...